mohamedmshokry/sample-Flask-AKS/README.md

     ```
 The directory Jenkinsfiles contains the jenkins files used to automate each stage
 we have now four pipelines
-* **01-Flask-App-CI** : Get latest flask app Dockerfile from the repo, build the image and push it to ACR
+* **01-Flask-App-CI** : Automatically triggered on push events to the repo (using GitHub hook trigger for GITScm polling) to get latest flask app Dockerfile from the repo, build the image and push it to ACR
 * **02-AKS-Provision-Terraform** : Get latest Terraform files from the repo, initialize, plan and create the AKS
 * **03-Deploy-Flask-App-Helm** : parametrized pipeline that get the latest helm chart from the repo and deploy it to AKS
 * **04-AKS-Destroy-Terraform** : Destroy AKS